 So what about the palace problem?

-Palaces are only palaces if they are exceptionally lavish and built with the intention a being home.
+Palaces are only palaces if they are exceptionally lavish and built with the intention of being a home.
 So you can’t call any old building a palace just because royalty decides to live there for a while; it had to have been built for that purpose.

 So that’s your answer.

 As always there are exceptions.
 People won’t always take heed of the rules and just call their modern one-bedroom flat in Nottingham a castle anyway.
 But this isn’t really a problem.
 Because at the end of the day, castle is really just a name.

 Well, we hope this helped answer your question.
 And if you want to let your architectural passions go wild, you can check out some our tours that focus on castles and palaces.
 We have day tours to Alnwick Castle and Culzean Castle, a 4 day Scottish Castle Experience, a 4 day Irish Castles and Gardens tour, and many more.